Left: Douglas circa, 1990

 Height and Weight: 5’10” and 160 pounds

-Distinguishing Characteristics: White Male, Brown hair, Brown eyes
+Distinguishing Characteristics: Caucasian Male, Brown hair, Brown eyes

 NCMEC Number: 747878